realjfinc/OneLayerNN/README.md

 # Single Layer Neural Network

 ## Description:
+The name 'single layer neural network' is ment to differentiate it from a similar repo on my Github called 'Multi Layer Neural Network'.
+Although this network can have more than 1 layer, it can only have one neuron in each layer.

 This neural network has the following structure: A1 -> A2 -> A3...
 Ax

 All weights and biases are initialized randomly, and all that has to be entered by the user is the input activation, the desired output